FedericoAureliano/uclidfc/README.md

 uclidfc [options] <file> ...

 Basic Usage
   -m, --main <module>            Name of the main module.
   -s, --solver <solver>          Solver to use (alt_ergo or cvc4 or vampire or z3).
 Solver must be in your path.
+  -t, --timeout <timeout>        Timeout (in seconds) to give the solver.
   -o, --out <file>               Write query to <file>.
+  --pretty-print                 Try to make output queries human readable.
   --skip-solver                  Don't run the solver.
   <file> ...
 List of input files.

 Analysis
   --print-features               Print query features.

+Script Rewrites
+  --assertion-over-conjunction   Rewrite asserted conjunctions to repeated assertions.

+Arithmetic Rewrites
+  --plus-minus-zero              Remove zeros from additions/subtractions.

-Rewrites
+Algebraic Datatype Rewrites
   --blast-enum-quantifiers       Rewrite quantifiers over enums to finite disjunctions/conjunctions.

+String Rewrites
+  --contains-over-concat         Rewrite "xy contains c," where c is a literal string of length 1.
+  --contains-over-replace        Rewrite "(replace c1 with c2 in x) contains c3," where c1, c2, and c3 are literal strings of length 1.
+  --indexof-gte-zero-gadgets     Rewrite "index of y in x >= 0" to "x contains y."

 ```

-In SMT mode (when you call uclidfc on .smt2 files) uclidfc will iterate over
+In SMT mode (when you call uclidfc on .smt2 files) uclidfc will iterate over the
-the files instead of combining them, like it does when in UCLID mode (when you
-call uclidfc on .ucl files).
-If you give uclidfc multiple solver arguments,
+files.
+If you give uclidfc multiple solver arguments, uclidfc will automatically
-uclidfc will automatically select the solver to use.
-So, the following command
+select the solver to use.
+So, the following command will, for each query in
-will, for each query in `models/tests/smt2/`, print the query features, and use
+`models/tests/smt2/`, print the query features, and use either z3 or cvc4 to
-either z3 or cvc4 to solve the query.
+solve the query.

 ```
 uclidfc models/tests/smt2/* --print-features -s cvc4 -s z3